Best Tips to Train A Puppy To Potty

 7. Clean-Up Accidents

-Cleaning up accidents thoroughly and redirecting your puppy's attention to the designated potty area without scolding can help your puppy feel more confident in his potty training and make it more likely that he will go potty outside in the future.
+Cleaning up accidents thoroughly and redirecting your puppy's attention to the designated potty area without scolding can help your puppy feel more confident in his potty training and increase the likelihood that he will go potty outside in the future.

 Being patient can help your puppy feel more confident and secure in potty training, making it more likely that he will successfully learn to use the bathroom outside.